-Our condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and the applicable rules and regulations of the U.S. Securities and Exchange Commission (the "SEC") for interim reporting.
+Our condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and the applicable rules and regulations of the SEC for interim reporting.
 The preparation of these condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, expenses and related disclosures.
 We evaluate our estimates and assumptions on an ongoing basis.
 Our estimates are based on historical experience and various other assumptions that we believe to be reasonable under the circumstances.
 Our actual results could differ from these estimates.

-There have been no material changes to our critical accounting policies and estimates during the 13 weeks ended March 28, 2020 from those disclosed in our Annual Report on Form 10-K for the fiscal year ended December 28, 2019 filed with the SEC on March 25, 2020.
+There have been no material changes to our critical accounting policies and estimates during the 26 weeks ended June 27, 2020 from those disclosed in our Annual Report on Form 10-K for the fiscal year ended December 28, 2019 filed with the SEC on March 25, 2020, except for the adoption of ASU 2016-13 as discussed in Note 1 to the condensed consolidated financial statements included elsewhere in this report.